 Global research has found that when employee health and wellbeing is managed well the percentage of engaged employees increased, as does creativity and innovation.

 We believe that engaged people deliver exceptional results.
 Wellbeing for us is about what’s going to engage people – what’s important to them?
 If they’re going to contribute to Z they need to be in a place of strength to do that.

 Julian Hughes, GM Health & Safety, Z Energy

 Little work has been done in New Zealand on the return on investment (ROI), however overseas studies indicate a strong return on investing in wellbeing.

 - European studies estimate for every Euro spent on wellbeing there was an ROI of between €2.5 and €4.8 due to reduced absenteeism.

 - A Harvard review of 36 studies showing the pay-offs from investing in workplace wellbeing also showed significant benefits.
 It showed that medical costs fell by about US$3.27 for every dollar spent on wellbeing programmes, and that – more relevant to New Zealand businesses that do not generally pay employees’ health insurance – absenteeism costs fell by about US$2.73 for every dollar spent.

 Costs of smoking: A smoking employee tends to take more sick days than a non-smoking worker.
 Also, if they take four ten-minute breaks a day, each year they work a month less than a non-smoker.
-A report looking at the 2005 calendar year estimated smoking cost New Zealand businesses $1.7 billion in lost productivity alone.
+This costs the employer at least $2000 a year in lost productivity.